Dimal Basha

 Dimal Basha (born 12 October 1979) is a Kosovan analyst, manager and politician serving as the sixth Speaker of the Assembly of Kosovo, elected on 26 August 2025.
 He previously served as a Member of the Assembly for three terms representing Vetëvendosje.

 Early life and education

-Dimal Basha was born on 12 October 1979 in Pristina, SAP Kosovo, SR Serbia, SFR Yugoslavia (now Kosovo), and resides in Ferizaj.
+Dimal Basha was born on 12 October 1979 in Ferizaj, SAP Kosovo, SR Serbia, SFR Yugoslavia (now Kosovo).
 He completed his undergraduate studies at the John Jay College of Criminal Justice in New York, graduating Summa Cum Laude in International Criminal Law.
 He then earned a Master's degree in International Relations, with a focus on Conflict and Security, from The New School in New York.

 Professional career

 Basha worked in the office of former U.S. Congressman Eliot Engel and later as a Qualitative Data Analyst at a Federal Court in the United States.
 He also held managerial positions in England, Switzerland, and the U.S.